ZiadSheriif/Keypad-DoorLock-and-Alert-System-Using-Arduino/ReadMe.md

-###### Another Version with more features which include photoresistor which can detect as a laser to detect any crashes from wall or window
+###### Another Version with more features which include photoresistor , laser and mirrors which can detect anything inside office like crashes from wall or window